Jasonzhou78/AngularProjects/MyFavoriteCar/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## ReadMe

+*April 29*

+3:55pm set up the angular development environment by using brew package manager

+(1) start GitHub desktop, create a repository on local machine and publish to GitHub.com (2) open the folder using VS code
+(3) create angular cli using `npm install -g @angular/cli` (4) create an angular project `myfavoritecar`
+(5) test if the app is up using `npm start`, check the localhost: 4200 port

+17:55 when I was trying to modify my app version, there is an error saying "staging error" in github desktop thus can not commit the change.
+Use the command `git commit -am 'update the app version'` to successfully solved this problem.